MatAtBread/nodent/README.md

 Changelog
 ==========
+06May15: Fix case where a for-loop in a block statement would cause the final statement in the block to not be transformed, as the containing body would grow, but the body.forEach(walker) samples the length before execution.
+Replacing the body walker with a traditional for-loop rather than forEach() ensures all of the parent is walked

 23Apr15: Implement un-wrapping in nodent.map, which has it's own async call implementation.
 Remove over-aggressive optimization of "f(x){return x()}" to "x", since x is not in the outer scope